MorbidValkyria/temp_calculator/README.md

-# temp_calculator
+# Temperature Conversion

-A temperature conversion calculator in DotNet Core C#
+A temperature conversion calculator in DotNet Core C#, this calculator follows the absolute zero rule